Pennsylvania Welding Schools

 Community College of Allegheny County

-Established in 1966, the Community College of Allegheny County has an annual enrollment of around 45,000 credit and non-credit students.
-Day and evening classes in this school's welding programs are conducted at the West Hills Center on the North Campus in suburban McCandless, Pennsylvania.
+Established in 1966, the Community College of Allegheny County has an annual enrollment of around 43,000 credit and non-credit students.
+Day and evening classes in this school's welding programs are conducted at the West Hills Center on the North Campus in suburban McCandless, Pennsylvania, among other locations.

 Welding Technology Certificate